-If a student fails to comply with NESA's requirements for the preliminary course they will receive an 'N' Determination.
-This means that the relevant course will not appear on the student's Record of Achievement and in some cases, this will mean that the student may not meet the pattern of study requirements and therefore, will be ineligible for completion of the preliminary course.
+If a student fails to comply with NESA's requirements for the HSC course they will receive an 'N' Determination.
+This means that the relevant course will not appear on the student's Record of Achievement and in some cases, this will mean that the student may not meet the pattern of study requirements and therefore, will be ineligible for the award of the HSC in that year.

 - Students are required to meet course completion criteria as well as assessment criteria.
-A student will be considered to have satisfactorily completed a course if, in the Principal's view, there is sufficient evidence that the student has: - o followed the course developed or endorsed by NESA; and - o applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school; and - o achieved some or all of the course outcomes. - (Students who are likely to travel overseas during the preliminary or HSC year should note that they need to demonstrate regular engagement with their courses of study until the end of the academic year, in order to fulfil these NESA requirements.) - Students are expected to complete all tasks which are part of the assessment program in each course of study. - Students and supervisors are directed to the NSW Education Standards Authority (NESA) website for further information. http://educationstandards.nsw.edu.au/wps/portal/nesa/home
+A student will be considered to have satisfactorily completed a course if, in the Principal's view, there is sufficient evidence that the student has: - followed the course developed or endorsed by NESA; and - applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school; and - achieved some or all of the course outcomes.